Gabčíkovo

 Gabčíkovo (Bős, /hu/) is a town and municipality in the Dunajská Streda District, in the Trnava Region of southwestern Slovakia.
 It has 5,232 inhabitants of whom approximately 80% are Hungarians.
-After the Communist takeover of Czechoslovakia, the city was named after Jozef Gabčík, an important figure in the Czechoslovakian resistance to Nazi occupation.
+After the Communist takeover of Czechoslovakia, the city was named after Jozef Gabčík, an important figure in the Czechoslovak resistance to Nazi occupation.

 Name

 The Hungarian name of the town was first recorded in 1102 as Beys and preserves the name of its erstwhile Pecheneg inhabitants, pecheneg being besenyő in Hungarian.
 The town appears in several documents between 1262 and 1274 as a borderguard Pecheneg settlement.

 The current Slovak name of the town was given by the authorities in 1948 after Jozef Gabčík, a Slovak soldier involved in Operation Anthropoid, the assassination of Reinhard Heydrich, Deputy Reich-Protector of Bohemia and Moravia.

 Geography

 Gabčíkovo is situated along the Danube river on the border with Hungary, in the southern part of Great Rye Island around 12 km south of Dunajská Streda bordered by Baka to the west, Vrakúň to the east, Pataš, Baloň, Sap and Ňárad to the southeast, and the Hungarian villages of Lipót and Ásványráró to the southwest.
 Administratively, the village belongs to the Trnava Region, Dunajská Streda District.

 Near to the village, there is the main part of the Gabčíkovo Waterworks, which is the reason for a long-term dispute between Hungary and the Slovak Republic.